 Name - Description Retention, Archiving Instructions Classification State Statutory Reference Water quality, lake elevation, stream-flow a.
 Field notes and raw data b.
 Final reports a.
-Retain until final report completedb.
+Retain until final report completed b.
 Retain permanently or transfer to state archives Public Public opinion surveys Retain permanently or transfer to state archives Public Plans a.
-Watershed management plans b.
-Local water management plans c.
-Program plans and work plans - approved by Board a.
-Retain permanently or transfer to state archivesb.
-Retain until updatedc.
-Retain 6 yrs and do not archive a.
-Publicb.
-Publicc.
-Public Rules - District approved Retain permanently Public
+Watershed management plansb.
+Local water a.
+Retain permanently or transfer to state archives a.
+Public b.
+Public management plans b.
+Retain until updated c.
+Public c.
+Program plans and work plans - approved by Board c.
+Retain 6 yrs and do not archive Rules - District approved Retain permanently Public

-Policy for Management of Permit Fees, Financial Assurances and Abandoned Property
+Policy for Management of Permit Fees, Financial Assurances, and Abandoned Property

 As provided by state law and the Riley-Purgatory-Bluff Creek Watershed District (District) rules, the District receives fees from applicants to reimburse the District for the costs of processing and administering permits required by the District rules (Permit fees).
 The District also receives bonds, letters of credit and cash deposits (checks) as financial assurances to secure the performance of permittees in compliance with permit terms and conditions (Financial Assurances).
-To ensure that such financial assurances are managed in accordance with sound financial practices and state law governing local government financial practices and management of abandoned property, the District establishes the following policy and protocols for the management of Financial Assurances and Permit Fees.
+To ensure that such financial assurances assets are managed in accordance with sound financial practices and state law governing local government financial practices and management of abandoned property, the District establishes the following policy and protocols for the management of Financial Assurances and Permit Fees.